 Today’s culture gives many opinions when it comes to the topic of being a “real man” in today’s world.
-Our society likes to tell men how “real men” are to dress, act, work, walk, talk, love, and present themselves to the public.
-As The Church, I believe it is our duty to teach the world what a “real man” is to look like, but I believe even The Church of today has found itself spewing out opinions instead of Biblical truth.
+Our society likes to tell men how “real men” are to dress, act, work, walk, talk, love and present themselves to the public.
+But as The Church, I believe it is our duty to teach the world what a “real man” is to look like, act like and talk like, but I believe even The Church of today has found itself spewing out opinions instead of Biblical truth.

-Over the last few years I have come across a countless number or sermons where Pastors are explaining to their congregations what a “real man” is to look like.
-The funny thing is that every one of the messages I listened to described the perfect man in a different way.
+Over the last few years I have come across a countless number or sermons where pastors are explaining to their congregations what a “real man” is to look like.
+The funny thing is, every single one of the messages I listened to described the perfect man in a different way.

-Without going into detail of who said what, here are some quotes from different pastors around the USA.
+Without going into detail of who said what, here are some quotes from different sermons I’ve watched over the years.

-2. “We need more men to start lifting weights and BEING MEN!”
+2. “We need more men to start lifting weights and drop their shopping bags.”

-3. “I could care less if you work-out , just make sure you are providing for your wife financially.
+3. “I could care less if you work-out , just make sure you are providing for your family financially and spiritually.
 That’s what being a real man is all about!”

 4. “We can’t claim to be men if we aren’t strong enough to protect our wives.”

 Most of the quotes contradict each other in a big way, and I believe the reason we have so many boys in today’s world is because not even the Church is giving a clear example of what it means to be a man.
-Don’t get me wrong, I believe all these pastors have pure motives in their descriptions of a “real man”, but I think much of it comes out of opinion rather than biblical truth. (except maybe the financial one)
+Don’t get me wrong.
+I believe all these pastors have pure motives in their attempt to help raise up “real man”, but I think much of even their ideals come out of opinion rather than biblical truth.

-At the end of the day, I think God could care less if you work out, wear skinny-jeans, cardigans, tank-tops, button-ups, or even suits.
+At the end of the day, I think God could care less if you’ve got rock-hard abs, wear skinny-jeans, earn six-figures a year and are skilled enough to fight off any attacker who comes your way .
 God is more focused on the way you present your heart than the way you present your outward appearance.
 Why?
 Because the way you present your heart will always be reflected in the way you present your appearance, and that’s what truly matters.

 1. A man who prays.
 (Luke 5:16)